nivas14-javadeveloper/nivas14-javadeveloper/README.md

 👋 Hi there!
-I'm [Your Name], an ECE graduate passionate about technology and innovation.
+I'm Komatigunta Venkat Nivas, an ECE graduate passionate about technology and innovation.
 I specialize in Java, SQL, and full-stack web development, with hands-on experience in creating dynamic web applications using HTML, CSS, JavaScript, and Bootstrap.

 🌟 My key strengths are hard work, self-motivation, and a commitment to making a positive impact.
 I've completed exciting projects like an Autonomous Robotic Vehicle with real-time obstacle detection and accident avoidance, showcasing my skills in Arduino and embedded systems.